 Limoges Tourist Office: www.tourisme.fr/tourist-office/limoges.htm (in French).

 du Tourisme Limousin (Limousin Regional Tourism Committee): www.tourismelimousin.com (in French).

 du Tourisme (Departmental Tourism Committee): www.tourisme-hautevienne.com.

 To help visitors make the right choice andto ensure high quality of vacation rentals, several reputable organizations have introduced a rating system for vacation homes.
 Some websites also provide a feedback section,

 where you can read commentaries from other visitors.
 Clévacances is a widely recognized listing service that provides quality control and a rating system of its listed properties, with a regional office in Limoges: www.clevacances.com.

 The following websites all have extensive listings for vacation rentals and B&Bs in the Limousin region:

-Gîtes de France is a great directory site with many listings in the region.
+Gîtes de France is a great directory site with many listings in the region, and awards its listed

 Bienvenue à la Ferme is a network of 5,200 French farmers who offer farm vacations, operate farmhouse inns, and sell

 their cottage industry and farm products